Golden Visa in Italy

 • Understand what’s needed: one day

-• Collect and prepare the documents: one to two weeks
+• Collect and prepare the documents: one to four

 • File the request: one day